-Graduate and professional students can borrow up to an additional \$10,000 per year (\$12,000 for loans disbursed on or after July 1, 2007) in Unsubsidized Stafford Loans, subject to an aggregate maximum of \$73,000.
-Thus, the maximum total amount of Stafford and Unsubsidized Stafford Loans for which a graduate or professional student may be eligible is \$18,500 (or \$20,500 for loans disbursed on or after July 1, 2007) for an academic year, subject to an aggregate maximum for all FFELP Loan borrowing of \$138,500.
+Graduate and professional students can borrow up to an additional \$12,000 per year in Unsubsidized Stafford Loans, subject to an aggregate maximum of \$73,000.
+Thus, the maximum total amount of Stafford and Unsubsidized Stafford Loans for which a graduate or professional student may be eligible is \$20,500 for an academic year, subject to an aggregate maximum for all FFELP Loan borrowing of \$138,500.
+Prior to July 1, 2007, the annual Unsubsidized Stafford Loan limit was \$10,000, and the maximum total amount of Stafford and Unsubsidized Stafford Loans was \$18,500 for an academic year.